ThePrez/FOCUS2020-Workshop/EXERCISE_2.md

 ```
 yum install python3-ibm_db
 ```
+(note that this will install Python 3 as needed)

 #### 2. Create test schema (this will be the same schema name as your user ID)
 ```